 Compensation of Directors.
-For 2005, nonemployee directors were paid an annual retainer of \$100,000 (\$110,000 for committee chairs, \$125,000 for Audit Committee members, \$135,000 for the Audit Committee Chair and the director designated to preside at executive sessions of the non-management directors), which they could elect to receive in one of the following forms: (a) 60% in deferred stock units issued under the Directors Deferred Stock Unit Plan and 40% in cash; (b) 100% in deferred stock units; (c) 60% in non-qualified options to purchase Common Stock and 40% in cash; or (d) 100% in non-qualified options to purchase Common Stock.
-Each deferred stock unit has a value equal to one share of Common Stock.
+Nonemployee directors are paid an annual retainer of \$100,000 (\$110,000 for committee chairs, \$125,000 for Audit Committee members, \$135,000 for the Audit Committee Chair and the director designated to preside at executive sessions of the non-management directors), which they may elect to receive in one of the following forms: (a) 60% in deferred stock units issued under the Directors Deferred Stock Unit Plan and 40% in cash; (b) 100% in deferred stock units; (c) 60% in non-qualified options to purchase Common Stock and 40% in cash; or (d) 100% in non-qualified options to purchase Common Stock.
+Each deferred stock units is paid in cash as a value equal to one share of Common Stock.
 Following termination of a director's service, the value of the accumulated deferred stock units is paid in cash as a lump sum or in installments, at the election of the director.
 Each deferred stock unit balance is credited with additional deferred stock units equivalent in value to the dividend paid on the corresponding number of shares of Common Stock.
 Nonemployee directors also receive a fee of \$5,000 for each special meeting they are required to attend in addition to the regularly scheduled board and committee meetings.

 Each nonemployee director receives annually, on the date of the annual meeting, a grant of stock options valued at \$100,000.
+Nonemployee director stock options are issued under the Nonemployee Director Stock Option Plan.
 Options issued are valued at issuance using the Black-Scholes option valuation model.
 All director options have an exercise price equal to the closing price of Common Stock on the date of issuance, become exercisable after three years, and have a ten-year term.
 For 2005, each nonemployee director received options to purchase 6,000 shares at an exercise price of \$50.525 per share.